-Starting in April, the next big count of the US Population is going to begin.
+Starting March 12th, 2020, the next big count of the US Population began.
 Folks who understand just how important the US Census is are doing all they can to rally whomever they can to help!
 An accurate count is critical, especially to LI, which already tends to get a lot less back in tax dollars than it invests.

 An undercount would be DEVASTATING to folks living in poverty – and there are already WAY too many hungry children on LI -- but really, it affects EVERYONE, and not just because we are all better off when we work together to keep our most vulnerable populations from slipping through the cracks.

 Said Rebecca Sanin of the Health & Welfare Council, who has been working even harder than usual to provide public education, rallying every sector on Long Island to realize their own self interest here and to help make sure we get these numbers right, “It is critically important that we recognize our power to shape the future of our own region and harness our great strengths.
 To do that, we have to make sure that our human capital is recognized and that EVERYONE is counted.
 We ALL need to be ambassadors.”

 THE CENSUS COUNT IMPACTS FUNDING NYS RECEIVES FOR ALL SORTS OF THINGS THROUGH 2030!!!
 The American Communities Survey will provide all sorts of information in the meanwhile, but it cannot undue damage done by an undercount in the Census.
 Among other things, the US Census impacts Federal Funding and Other Considerations for:

 - Emergency Funding – Among other things, this is how FEMA knows what resources are needed in times of disaster!